BonsonW/slorado/docs/troubleshoot.md

 ```

 ** IMPORTANT: Make sure you give an existent directory, we had a typo as  `a_unnique_name` when exporting, and torch was giving a segfault!

+## GPU memory out

+Currently, slorado does not implement automatic batch size selection based on available memory.
+If you see an out of GPU memory error, reduce the GPU batch size using -C option.